Infinite inone intro

 - To take a pod out of the mod, pop off the mouthpiece, and pull out the pod by pinching the exposed portion of the chimney, and pull up.
 It’s a bit of an archaic way (in my opinion) to access the pod, but it’s no biggie.

 To change out a pod’s coil/chimney, pluck out the top stopper.
-Unscrew the exposed portion of the chimney Use a flat-head screwdriver (even a normal-size flathead will work).
+Unscrew the exposed portion of the chimney.
+Use a flat-head screwdriver (even a normal-size flat-head will work).
 But changing the coil head is not a daily task.
-Maybe once every two weeks.
+Maybe once every three weeks or so, depending on usage.

 I haven’t had the inone long enough to speak on the longevity of the coils, but I have gone through at least 15 mL (each) with three coils and it shows no signs of diminished performance.